Primordialwater/Primordialwater/README.md

 > About me.

- I like cookie run: kingdom and Genshin Impact.
+ I like cookie run: kingdom, Genshin Impact, and dandys world.

  I may be blunt at times, or dry.
 However, I am not devoid of warmth, as I am friendly and I will likely joke around with you.